 6. Cabernet Sauvignon Vinegar

-Cabernet Sauvignon vinegar is made from the well-known Cabernet Sauvignon wine, which gives it a robust and full-bodied flavor.
+Cabernet Sauvignon vinegar is made from the well-known Cabernet Sauvignon wine, which gives it a robust and full-bodied flavour.
 With its deep, dark fruit notes and a firm acidity, this vinegar reflects the characteristics of the grape, offering complexity and boldness.
 It’s a perfect choice for heartier dishes, especially those featuring red meats or rich sauces.

 7. Chardonnay Vinegar